 “We anchor the boat on arrival and lower the kayaks into the water.
 Now the real work begins as we kayak to the shore, mudflats, or mangroves.
 Pulling the kayaks up above the tide mark, we begin to fill the rubbish bags.
-Bottle caps, tooth brushes, lighters, children’s toys, car tires…too many different objects to name on one page!
-The volunteers are amazed as most of them didn’t expect there to be so much litter.
+Bottle caps, tooth brushes, lighters, children’s toys, car tyres… too many different objects to name on one page!
+The volunteers are amazed as most of them don't expect there to be so much litter.

 “This routine is weather dependant but generally speaking, it’s similar from one day to the next.
 I hope you’ve enjoyed the insight into our work.

 “Let me finish by thanking the volunteers who give up their time to help keep our beaches and waterways beautiful.
 We really appreciate your support!”